History of Dublin

 Crossroads of the Bay Area

-Dublin has a rich history dating back to 1772 when Pedro Fages led an expedition of 16 mounted men on a journey in search of a land route to Drake's Bay, which at that time was called San Francisco Bay.
+Dublin has a rich history dating back to 1772 when Pedro Fages led an expedition of 16 mounted men on a journey in search of a land route to Drake's Bay, now known as San Francisco Bay.
 Their return journey brought them through the Amador Valley.

 Building a Community in 1835

 It wasn't until approximately 1835 when building began in the area.
 Jose Maria Amador had been paid in land for his years of service as a Mexican soldier and as administrator of Mission San Jose.
 He received a land grant of 16,517 acres in the Amador-Livermore Valley.
 He built several adobe homes and many small buildings that were used as shops where his Indian workers made soap, blankets, shoes, farm tools, etc., for use on his ranch.

 In 1850, Michael Murray and Jeremiah Fallon came to this area from Ireland.
 They purchased 1,000 acres of land from Jose Amador and built homes for their families.
 The area began to grow as many settled in the area.

 In 1853, Alameda County was created from parts of Contra Costa and Santa Clara counties.
 Both Murray and Fallon served on the Alameda County Board of Supervisors.
 Townships were established the next year and Murray's name was chosen for this area.